This Northern Territory travel guide is a must-read if you want to see a different side of Australia.

 Alcohol is expensive in Australia, except for wine, which is ridiculously cheap.
 I would avoid drinking beer as it is expensive, a bottle of wine can cost as little as $3!
 Bear in mind, because of the high Aboriginal population in the state, buying alcohol can be difficult and costly.
 So it may be best to kerb any excessive drinking!

 Most hostels in the Northern Territory have free wifi.
 If they don’t then head to a local library, McDonald’s or Burger King where the wifi is free.
 You’ll have to buy something in either place, but it may work out cheaper than paying your hostel’s rate for wifi

 Travelling in the Northern Territory is something that I highly recommend you do while travelling through Australia.
-There are many unique places to visit, and getting away from the East Coast and seeing a different side to Australia was a highlight of my time in this great country!
+There are many unique places to visit, and getting away from the East Coast and seeing a different side of Australia was a highlight of my time in this great country!

 Have you visited the Northern Territory?
 What was your favourite thing you did while you were in this great state?